cdoublev/css/doc/parse/README.md

   - matching against the value definition of the property and validating any semantic rule for the property or productions
   - matching against other declaration value substitutions

 Based on underlying procedures, the parsed list is nearly identical to the list of tokens resulting from [tokenizing](https://drafts.csswg.org/css-syntax-3/#css-tokenize) `value`.
-Most tokens are preserved as "primitive" component values.
-Others are consumed into a function or simple block.
+They are preserved as "primitive" component values, or consumed into a function or simple block.

 For example, the declaration value of a property defined with `rgb(...)` includes a component value whose `name` is `rgb` and whose `value` is a list of component values matching its argument grammar: